klingtnet/klingt.net/klingt.net/posts/blog-setup-part-1-digitalocean.rst

         }
     }

 If you haven't done it before, you should now set the ``A`` and ``AAAA`` (IPv6) records of your domain to point to the IP address of your droplet.
-When you've done that you can make symlink from the config-file to nginx ``sites-enabled`` directory:
+When you've done that you can make a symlink from the config-file to nginx the ``sites-enabled`` directory to *enable* the server block:

 .. code:: sh